Calbabreaker/dotfiles/README.md

 ![nvim-screenshot0](./.github/nvim-screenshot0.png)
 ![nvim-screenshot1](./.github/nvim-screenshot1.png)

-By default html, css, json, typescript/javascript language servers and treesitter parsers are installed.
-You can install a new language server with `:LspInstall <server-name>` and a new treesitter parser with `:TSInstall <language-name>`.
+By default no language servers treesitter parsers (basically really good syntax highlighting) are installed.
+You can install a language server using `:LspInstall server_name` (eg. `:LspInstall tsserver` for JavaScript and Typescript) and a treesitter parser with `:TSInstall language-name` (eg.
+`:TSInstall javascript`).

+You will need to have prettier installed (using `npm install -g prettier` or `yarn global add prettier`) to format JavaScript, HTML, CSS, etc. files.

 ## Alacritty and zsh